plusiv/plusiv/README.md

 - 👀 I’m interested on the DevOps Culture and Software Defined Everything (SDX)
 - 🌱 I’m currently learning Kubernetes
 - 🤝 I’m looking to collaborate on Open Source Projects
-- 📫 You can reach me via jorgmassih@gmail.com for the meantime
+- 📫 You can reach me via jorgmassih@gmail.com

 <!---
 Jorgmassih/Jorgmassih is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.